followmyego/ego-v2/README.md

 # ego-v2
-ego project with was backend for android
+ego project with aws backend for android